vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 30 / The Quest for the Pāśupata Weapon 573

-It will be seen from the plan that the east side was unlike the other sides of the platform and shows that it and its superstructure faced that direction.
-The max imum height preserved of its moulded walls is 4’ [122 cm] and is found in the west wall.
+It will be seen from the plan that the east side was unlike the other sides of the platform and shows that it and its superstructure faced that directioṇThe max imum height preserved of its moulded walls is 4’ [122 cm] and is found in the west wall.
 This seems to be nearly half of the original height of the platform.
 Though the upper half of its walls has fallen down, it appears from the terracottas picked up from the d´ebris, to have been covered with decorative tiles of at least three types, some of them probably arranged in string courses.
 One type is represented by what may be styled bird terracottas. [. . . ]

 The centre of the platform was originally occupied by a superstructure, very little of which has now surviveḍIt is 43’ 6” [13.30 m] square at the base.
 Immediately below each side of this square is a foundation wall, 6’ [1.80 m] thick. [. . . ] Of the superstructure only the lowermost moulding has been preserved, which is nearly two feet high.
 (Bhandarkar 1920, 135 f.)

 The original temple of the Gupta period may have been of brick, but, as ob served by Bhandarkar (op. cit.
-138), ‘to the second period of additions charac terised by the introduction of stone work, or possibly to a period slightly later, belong the remains of a stone toran. a exhumed in front of the mound’.
-It is this toran. a which is the subject of this article.
+138), ‘to the second period of additions charac terised by the introduction of stone work, or possibly to a period slightly later, belong the remains of a stone toraṇa exhumed in front of the mound’.
+It is this toraṇa which is the subject of this article.

-The toran.a of the Mahadeva Temple ¯
+The toraṇa of the Mahadeva Temple ¯

 In describing this gateway Joanna Williams (1982, 140 f.) observed that,

-The most impressive carvings at Nagarī are the remains of a gigantic gateway or toran. a that must belong to the early sixth century on the basis of its relationship to works from Mandasor.
+The most impressive carvings at Nagarī are the remains of a gigantic gateway or toraṇa that must belong to the early sixth century on the basis of its relationship to works from Mandasor.
 The decorative side face of the post bears fluted bands and medallions [Plate 136], which elaborate upon forms found at Mukundara.

-Passing through the temple gateway is entering a new worlḍThe toran. a as such epitomizes the rite of passage and the symbolism of this rite informs the iconography of the gateway (below, p.
+Passing through the temple gateway is entering a new worlḍThe toraṇa as such epitomizes the rite of passage and the symbolism of this rite informs the iconography of the gateway (below, p.
 599).
 It begins with the gatekeeper and his trident at the bottom of the gate post, eastern side, at the entry of the temple compound, which is oriented toward the east (Plate 137).
 15

 15 That this is the eastern, that is entry side, follows from the fact that it has the figure of a Dvārapāla, and because it fits only the eastern face of the architrave.
 The latter face is the eastern one, because it contains a Daks.in. ām¯urti, which would be without meaning if it faced west (Bakker 2004c), and an image of Siva in meditation (Yogeśvara), which ´ should likewise face east.
 It also seems to follow from the iconographic programme of the architrave itself, which begins, as we will see, in the panels at the entrance, that is the eastern side, and continues with the panels at the exit, that is the western side.